ProtoSchool/organizing/README.md

 **Step 1** | You should have been added to the team called chapter-organizers and should have access to edit the new chapter repo, e.g. https://github.com/protoschool/san-francisco

 **Step 2**
-Each chapter can set up their own `gh-pages` branch on their org GitHub pages will automatically route http://proto.school/<reponame> to it.
+Each chapter can set up their own `gh-pages` branch on their org and [GitHub Pages](https://help.github.com/categories/github-pages-basics/) will automatically route http://proto.school/<reponame> to it.

 **Step 3** | You should create a Code of Conduct for your website and repository.
 You can use this template as a starting point.
 Be sure to make all people feel welcome at your event.

 **Step 4** | _This step is important for discoverability!_

 Once your chapter is up and running, make a pull request to the ProtoSchool website to add a chapter JSON file to the `/chapters` directory.
-When your request is accepted, your chapter will be automatically added to the listings at http://proto.school/chapters.html
+When your request is accepted, your chapter will be automatically added to the listings at http://proto.school/#/chapters

 Your chapter JSON file should look something like this: